xinzhizhang-lulu/b9122_homework2/README.md

 # b9122_homework2
 Author: Lulu Zhang

-The repository contains two files: webcrawler1.py and webcrawler2.py.
+The repository contains three files: webcrawler.py, webcrawler1.py and webcrawler2.py.

+webcrawler.py: is the crawler script we used in class.

 webcrawler1.py: crawl pages with seed url of Federal Reserve System website.